Lost Minds Festival 2026 (Newcastle Exhibition Park) – dance festival guide hero image

 Not ideal if…

-Fast self-check: if you’re excited by at least one stage (Main Stage / Cream / Second Speed / Kiddstock), you’ll likely have a great day.
-If you’re unsure about the music, the crowd and pacing will feel long.
+Fast self-check: if you’re hyped for at least one stage (Main Stage / Cream / Second Speed / Kiddstock), you’ll have a great day.
+If you’re “meh” on the poster, it’s a long one.

 What to wear (comfort-first)